 “America’s small business owners, people like Dave Sullivan, have always been the backbone of America’s economy,” the president said.

-Sullivan’s older son, Mike, had recently graduated from SUNY’s College at Brockport and planned to attend law school that fall.
+Sullivan’s older son, Mike, then 22, had recently graduated from SUNY’s College at Brockport and planned to attend law school that fall.
 Mike pivoted to face his father, nodding wordlessly.
 As their eyes met, he gave a thumbs up sign.